TeskaLabs/asab/docs/getting-started/installation_first_app.md

     !!! info
         ASAB is designed around an [event loop](https://en.wikipedia.org/wiki/Event_loop).
 It is meant primarily for server architectures.
-For that reason, it doesn't terminate and continue running and serving eventual requests.
+For that reason, an ASAB application keeps running and serving requests unless or until you terminate the application.
+See [run time](../reference/application/reference.md#run-time).

 You can continue with a step-by-step tutorial on how to build an ASAB-based [web server](./web_server.md).